 Production was relocated to Western Avenue at Park Royal, adjacent to the Guinness brewery, in the 1930s.
 The high-selling “Cream Line” toffee was introduced in 1937.

 The Park Royal factory closed in the 1970s.
-In 1981 the Nuttall factory in Doncaster was closed down and production was transferred to Halifax.
-Following the closure C&B employed 1,186 people.
+The Nuttall factory in Doncaster was closed down in 1981 and production was transferred to Halifax.

 Guinness sold Callard & Bowser to Beatrice Foods of Chicago for £4 million in 1982, as part of a drive to focus on its core brewing operation.
 Beatrice owned the Smith Kendon confectionery group of Bridgend in Wales, and it became a subsidiary of Callard & Bowser.

 Callard & Bowser claimed 25 percent of the UK toffee market by 1985.
-In 1987 combined sales totalled just under £24 million (about £59 million in 2014).
+Combined sales in 1987 totalled just under £24 million.
 Around half of all production was exported to 65 different countries.

-In 1988, in an attempt to reduce debt, Beatrice sold Callard & Bowser to United Biscuits for £21.5 million in cash (about £50.4 million in 2014).
+In an attempt to reduce debt, Beatrice Foods sold Callard & Bowser to United Biscuits for £21.5 million in cash in 1988.
 By this time there were only two manufacturing plants remaining, Halifax and Bridgend.
-They employed 240 white collar staff and just over 400 hourly paid employees.
-The Times reported that UB had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.
+The sites employed 240 white collar staff and just over 400 hourly-paid employees.
+The Times commented that United Biscuits had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.

 Callard & Bowser was fully integrated with United Biscuits’s own Terry’s confectionery company to form the Terrys Group.
-The combined group had 3 percent of the British sugar confectionery market.
-In 1991 C&B claimed 33 percent of the UK toffee market.
-Confectionery production ended at Halifax in 1992.
-In 1993 UB sold its confectionery operations to Kraft of Chicago.
+The combined group had three percent of the British sugar confectionery market.
+Callard & Bowser claimed 33 percent of the UK toffee market in 1991.

-From the late 1980s, the company had a major success in exporting its Altoids Curiously Strong Mints to America.
-Packaged in distinctive metal boxes, by 1997 40 million tins were produced every year.
-Riley’s Toffee Rolls were discontinued in the mid-1990s in favour of increased Altoids production.
+From the late 1980s, the company enjoyed considerable success in exporting its Altoids Curiously Strong Mints to America.
+Packaged in distinctive metal boxes, 40 million tins were produced every year by 1997.
+Riley’s Toffee Rolls were discontinued in the mid-1990s to accommodate increased Altoids production.
 Cream Line toffees were discontinued in 2001.

-In 2004 Kraft sold Callard & Bowser, along with its Lifesavers mint brand, to Wrigley of Chicago for $1.48 billion.
+Kraft sold Callard & Bowser, along with its Lifesavers mint brand, to Wrigley of Chicago for $1.48 billion in 2004.
 By this time Bridgend was shipping 8,000 tonnes of Altoids to America every year.

-Wrigley inform me that Callard & Bowser branded Altoids are still sold in Tesco and Morrison’s in Britain, but they are now manufactured in America.
+Callard & Bowser branded Altoids are still available in Britain, but they are now manufactured in America.